Skip to content

 Parallel file system

-Roihu will have two independent flash-based DDN EXAScaler Lustre file systems – a 6.0 PiB Scratch space and a 0.5 PiB storage system for project applications and users' personal Home directories.
-Separate file systems will ensure responsiveness of Home and ProjAppl even under heavy Scratch usage.
+Roihu has two independent flash-based DDN EXAScaler Lustre file systems – a 6.0 PiB Scratch space and a 0.5 PiB storage system for project applications and users' personal Home directories.
+Separate file systems ensure responsiveness of Home and ProjAppl even under heavy Scratch usage.

-The Scratch disk of Roihu will be more than ten times as performant as Puhti Scratch.
+The Scratch disk of Roihu is more than ten times as performant as Puhti Scratch.
 Specifically, the peak I/O performance of Roihu Scratch is expected to be around 560 GB/s for read and 280 GB/s for write.
-The Home and ProjAppl will have read and write bandwidths of 120 GB/s and 100 GB/s, respectively.
+The Home and ProjAppl disk areas are expected to have read and write bandwidths of 120 GB/s and 100 GB/s, respectively.

 Similar to Puhti, Roihu Scratch disk will be regularly cleaned of files that have not been accessed in the last 180 days to avoid inactive data accumulating on the system.
-For longer-term storage and sharing of datasets we will introduce a new disk area called ProjData.
-ProjData access and quota will be applied for and managed in MyCSC, and the disk area will have its own billing model.
+For longer-term storage and sharing of datasets between multiple projects, we will introduce a new disk area called Dataset.
+Dataset access and quota will be applied for and managed in MyCSC, and the disk area will have its own billing model.

 Local storage capacity

-Each Roihu CPU and GPU node will have a small 960 GB local disk suitable for storing temporary files during jobs.
-High-performance local storage will be available on the high-memory and visualization nodes, each of which will include 2 x 7.68 TB fast NVMe disks.
+Each Roihu CPU and GPU node have a small 960 GB local disk suitable for storing temporary files during jobs.
+High-performance local storage is available on the high-memory (XL) and visualization (VIZ) nodes, where each node includes a total of 13 TiB of fast NVMe disks.

-As a new feature, users will also be able to request local disk mounts from a centralized pool of fast storage resources.
-This fast storage capacity will be provided over the network and will appear as local scratch from within a Slurm job.
-The total capacity of the disaggregated NVMe resource will be 307.2 TB.
+As a new feature, users can also request local disk mounts from a centralized pool of fast storage resources.
+This fast storage capacity is provided over the network and will appear as local scratch storage from within a Slurm job.
+The total capacity of the disaggregated NVMe resource is 307.2 TB.

 Network

-The network of Roihu is based on Infiniband NDR interconnect.
-Each CPU node will be connected to the network with one 200 Gb/s link, while in the GPU partition there will be four 200 Gb/s links per node, one for each GPU.
+The network of Roihu is based on an InfiniBand NDR interconnect.
+Each CPU node is connected to the network with one 200 Gb/s link, while in the GPU partition there are four 200 Gb/s links per node, one per GPU.

 Software and programming environment

-We intend to provide a comprehensive stack of pre-installed HPC libraries and scientific software on Roihu similar to Puhti and Mahti.
-Some older and less used software and software versions may, however, be deprecated.
+We intend to provide a comprehensive stack of pre-installed HPC libraries and scientific software on Roihu, similar to those on Puhti and Mahti.
+Some older and less used software packages and versions may, however, be deprecated.
 Please also note that any software compiled on Puhti and Mahti will most likely need to be recompiled on Roihu.
-More information will be included in the migration guide.
+Instructions for installing applications are provided in the getting started with Roihu tutorial

-The programming environment of Roihu will otherwise be similar to Mahti, including e.g.
+The programming environment of Roihu is otherwise similar to Mahti, including:

-Like Puhti and Mahti, Roihu will also feature a web interface for easy-to-use interactive access and running graphical user interfaces.
+Like Puhti and Mahti, Roihu also features a web interface for easy-to-use interactive access and running graphical user interfaces.

 Sensitive data services in Roihu